sia77/Aequilibrium/README.md

 - This code is tested against Node v8.12.0

-- I have created helper classes to generat alphabet, names, and transformers...
+- I have created helper classes to generate alphabet, names, and transformers...

+- I appreciate any broad and/or specific feedback.
+Thanks!